-Refund Policy

-Should a student's enrollment be terminated or cancelled for any reason, all refunds will be made according to the following refund schedule:

-1. Cancellation can be made in person, by Certified Mail or by termination.

-2. All monies will be refunded if the school does not accept the applicant or if the student cancels within three (3) business days after payment of Registration Fee.
-Business days are defined as Monday, 9am to Friday, 5pm, EST.

-3. Cancellation after the third (3rd) Business Day, but before the first class, results in a refund of all monies paid, with the exception of the Registration Fee of \$150.00.

-4. If a student withdraws prior to completion of the first week (Drop/Add Week) of the semester, the institution will refund 100% of the tuition for the semester.

-5. After the start of each semester, once the Drop/Add Week is over, there will be no tuition adjustment for the reduction in class hours.

-REFUND SCHEDULE

-Before the completion of the Drop/Add week 100 % of the semester tuition paid After the Drop/Add week 0% of the semester tuition paid

-6. Termination Date: In calculating the refund due to a student, the last date of actual attendance by the student is used in the calculation unless earlier written notice is received.

-7. Refunds will be made within 30 days of termination of student's enrollment or receipt of Cancellation Notice from student.
+Refund Policy Should a student's enrollment be terminated or cancelled for any reason, all refunds will be made according to the following refund schedule: - 1.
+Cancellation can be made in person, by Certified Mail, by email sending a change of status form, or by termination. - 2.
+All monies will be refunded if the school does not accept the applicant or if the student cancels within five (5) business days after the date of this enrollment agreement.
+Business days are defined as Monday, 9am to Friday, 5pm, EST. - 3.
+Cancellation after the fifth (5th) Business Day, but before the first class, results in a refund of all monies paid, with the exception of the Registration Fee of \$150.00. - 4.
+If a student withdraws prior to completion of the first week (Drop/Add Week) of the semester, the institution will refund 100% of the tuition for the semester. - 5.
+Before the start of each semester, once the Drop/Add Week is over, there will be no tuition adjustment for the reduction in class hours even if the student did not attend the class past the drop/add period.
+REFUND SCHEDULE Before the completion of the Drop/Add week 100 % of the semester tuition paid After the Drop/Add week 0% of the semester tuition paid - 6.
+Termination Date: In calculating the refund due to a student, the last date of actual attendance by the student is used in the calculation unless earlier written notice is received. - 7.
+Refunds will be made within 30 days of termination of student's enrollment or receipt of Cancellation Notice from student. - 8.
 A student's enrollment can be terminated at the discretion of the governing board of the School for insufficient academic progress, non-payment of academic costs, or failure to comply with rules.

-In the following exceptional circumstances, a refund up to the total tuition and registration fees paid will be made upon presentation of the proper documentation:

-- Program is cancelled by the School; - The student is involuntary called to military duty.
+In the following exceptional circumstances, a refund up to the total tuition and registration fees paid will be made upon presentation of the proper documentation: - Program is cancelled by the School; - The student is involuntary called to military duty.
 Copy of orders required. - The documented death of the student or member of his or her immediate family; parent, spouse, child or sibling - Exceptional circumstances with approval of the President of the School or official designee.

-Intellectual Property Policy

-WESTFIELD Business School is owner of the industrial and intellectual property of the website westfield.education and of the elements contained in such site.
+Intellectual Property Policy WESTFIELD Business School is owner of the industrial and intellectual property of the website westfield.education and of the elements contained in such site.
 It is strictly forbidden to modify, transmit, distribute, reuse, forward or use the full amount or part of its content for public or commercial interest without the permission of WBS.
 Transgression of any of the before-stated rights may constitute a violation of the current policy as well as a crime punished by law.

-Student Services

-Academic Advising Support Services

-Student services representatives are available to meet with students regarding their academic progress, available tutoring, arrangements for referral to faculty for additional assistance, and for attendance counseling and registration for classes.
+Student Services Academic Advising Support Services Student services representatives are available to meet with students regarding their academic progress, available tutoring, arrangements for referral to faculty for additional assistance, and for attendance counseling and registration for classes.

 The Campus Director's office is open by appointment for meetings for academic support.
 Online students seeking guidance or other support services should contact the Campus Director for arrangements or for a referral for the appropriate assistance.

-Student services

-The Academic Services Department is composed by a team of student services representatives.
+Student services The Academic Services Department is composed by a team of student services representatives.
 Students have a personal student services representative throughout the whole Master's Program.
 The tasks held by the Student services representative are: